alexpermiakov/simple-react-notifications/README.md

 );
 ```

-As you can see here, render() receives onClose callback, which we have to provide and call inside our component in order to close the notification.
+As you can see here, render() receives onClose callback, which we have to pass inside our component in order to close the notification when user click on the button.

 ### Positioning

-Instead of specifing all params again and again for each item, we can put it in one place:
+By default, all items will be positioned in the top right corner.
+The following values are allowed: top-right, top-center, top-left, bottom-right, bottom-center, bottom-left.

 ```javascript
 notifier.configure({